Budd Metroliner: Design and production

 On August 9, 1965, with the High Speed Ground Transportation Act of 1965 pending, representatives from the Pennsylvania Railroad (PRR), the United States Department of Transportation (DOT), and a private consulting firm began setting specifications for an electric multiple unit high speed passenger train.
 The PRR and the DOT disagreed on several technical details.
 The PRR wanted cars capable of 125 mph, while the DOT desired 150 mph or even 160 mph to beat Japan's Tōkaidō Shinkansen.
 The higher speed was chosen, but caused numerous design issues.
 The PRR wanted cars with cabs on both ends for maximum flexibility, while the DOT wanted 4-car sets; two-car sets with a cab on each end were chosen as a compromise.
 The Act was signed into law on September 30.
 The Johnson Administration saw the new service as political capital and pushed for an aggressive schedule.

 On May 6, 1966, the High Speed Ground Transportation project ordered 50 railcars from the Budd Company, with delivery beginning in September 1967.
 The PRR paid $10.4 million, with the remaining $9.6 million coming from the federal government.
 The order consisted of 20 coaches with Westinghouse propulsion systems, and 20 snack-bar coaches and 10 parlor cars with General Electric (GE) propulsion systems.
+Coaches had 76 seats, snack cars had 60 seats and parlor cars had 34 seats.
 On August 30, 1966, Governor William Scranton of Pennsylvania announced plans to purchase 11 additional railcars for upgraded 80 mph PRR regional service between Philadelphia and Harrisburg.
 The cars were ordered through Philadelphia commuter agency SEPTA, as the state was not permitted to contract directly with the PRR.
 The state, SEPTA, and PRR reached an agreement on November 3; the state and SEPTA would each pay $2 million, funded mostly by mass transit grants from the newly formed Department of Housing and Urban Development (HUD), and the PRR would receive a free 15-year lease of the cars.
 The PRR soon withdrew after complaints from the Red Arrow Lines and Capitol Trailways (which operated non-subsidized services which competed with the PRR for passengers), and the HUD grants were later found not to be applicable to intercity service, but the order was still placed.